rx-modules/PlayerDB/README.md

     function #rx.playerdb:api/v2/get/self

-Our data is available at `rx:io playerdb.player.data`.
+Our data is available at `rx.playerdb:io player.data`.
 We should write some data, notice how we organized our data by `author.cool_pack`.

-    data modify storage rx:io playerdb.player.data.author.cool_pack set value {eggs: 3b}
+    data modify storage rx.playerdb:io player.data.author.cool_pack set value {eggs: 3b}

 Note that we stored our data in `author.cool_pack`.
 Namespacing our data allows us to have better compatibility with other packs!